 There are free ‘early learning’ classes (for example, a school-attached nursery) available for all 3 or 4 year olds (starting from the term following the child's third birthday).

-This is for at least 38 weeks a year and 15 hours a week (to be spread over at least three days).
 Families with a low income may also get free classes for 2 year olds.

 The Disability Employment Adviser (DEA) at Jobcentre Plus provides specialist advice to disabled clients on finding work, job retention and getting practical help through the Access to Work scheme.